-Domestic violence is prevalent in society and is a situation that occurs 24 hours a day.
+Domestic violence at work is prevalent in society.
 The Centers for Disease Control and Prevention report that 1 out of every 4 women and 1 out of every 10 men will experience domestic violence in their lifetime.
 Considering that domestic abuse (also called intimate partner violence) is reliant upon the abuser constantly controlling their partner, an employee experiencing such abuse doesn’t leave the situation at home.
 In fact, a person’s job is often used as a tool of manipulation by an abuser.
 Domestic violence at work includes numerous phone calls, texts, unannounced visits, and worse.
 Strikingly, even after someone may end such a “relationship” and move residences, a workplace location typically remains a constant.

 How does a company begin to approach domestic violence?

 While a company is not expected to replace experts (law enforcement, social workers, etc.) in this situation, a company has the opportunity to refer an employee to the appropriate services while also taking steps to protect all employees in the workplace from negative effects of a co-worker’s domestic abuse (intimate partner violence) situation.
 To begin thinking about drafting policies and procedures, click here.
 Simultaneously, companies are hiring Executive Coaches to help advise on designing domestic violence policies and procedures and to lead the implementation of the corporate cultural awareness of this issue.

 Losses in Productivity Caused by Domestic Violence at Work